 Pro Tip: For extra bonus points, keep a list of the leftovers and individual ingredients in your fridge as a visual reminder of what still needs to be eaten.

-Here are a few tips for choosing your keto meal themes:
+Here are a few tips for choosing your healthy meal themes:

 - Base your themes around what you and your family like to eat.
 For example, if you love shrimp, add a keto shrimp meal to your meal plan.